grannypron/dosbox-x/README.md

  - I tried to run a batch of 1000 tests, but for some reason my event polling strategy stopped after about 350-375 runs for reasons that I don't understand.
 It was sufficient to get results, but if someone else is using this, be prepared for that problem.
 I am no expert in concurrency :/
  - There is some code in there about the game clock and waiting for text messages which is unused at the moment, but I thought it might be useful.
  - Game system clock of some sort seems to be at 0046C (or maybe that is just DOS, idk).
 Game clock is found at 0:39ADE & 0:39AE2 - minutes and hours, respectively.
+ - My PoR saves that have my characters are in saves/POOLRAD